Marxist-Leninist views on Romanticism: Romantic literature

-D. S. Mirsky identified the origins of Romanticism in the naturalistic and emotion-based tendencies of European literature in the second half of the 18th century: "The taste for the "romantic" developed in close connection with the growing cult of the "natural" as opposed to the "artificial", of feeling as opposed to reason.
-These phenomena are inseparable from that omnipotent subjectivism ("sentimentalism") that dominated the European literature in the decades before the French Revolution, accompanying the growth of bourgeois democratic aspirations (Rousseau and others).
+D. S. Mirsky traced the origins of Romanticism to the naturalistic and emotion-based tendencies of European literature in the second half of the 18th century, linking the developing taste for the "romantic" to a growing cult of the natural over the artificial and of feeling over reason.
+He associated these tendencies with the pervasive subjectivism, or "sentimentalism," that dominated European literature in the decades preceding the French Revolution, alongside the growth of bourgeois-democratic aspirations associated with Rousseau and others.